-This document also contains other information than the annual accounts and consolidated accounts and is found
+This document also contains other information than the annual accounts and consolidated accounts and is found on pages 1-36 and 97-99.
+The Board of Directors and the Managing Director are responsible for this other information.

 Our opinion on the annual accounts and consolidated accounts does not cover this other information and we do not express any form of assurance conclusion regarding this other information.